LIVENlab/enbios/docs/deprecated/Experiment.md

 Optional properties are:

-- bw_default_database: Default database to be used for the project (speeds up search of activities)
 - hierarchy: The technology hierarchy to be used for structuring the results
 - scenarios: The scenarios to be used for the experiment, with different node demands